terenceburns2/Spending-Habits-Tracker/README.md

 ## Functionality 🔋

-All requirements above were successfully implemented.
+All requirements above were successfully completed.

 The project was primarily built in Python using a framework called Flask.
 All templates/UI were created using standard HTML and CSS (Bootstrap).
 To integrate the backend with the view components, the template engine Jinja was heavily relied upon.